Tan-Kri and Starlight Throwing Knives

-The Tan-Kri is quite a big throwing knife with its length of 32.6cm and a weight of 390g, making it suitable for long distance throws.
+The Tan-Kri is quite a luxurious and big throwing knife with its length of 32.6cm and a weight of 390g, making it suitable for long distance throws.
 The two wooden parts of the handle can be detached by sliding a button.
 The resulting solid peace of 4034-steel is 4mm thick and weights 330g.
 The mechanism is precise but not without play, the handle parts can move about half a millimeter.
 Tip and blade are razor sharp, as the Tan-Kri is intended as a utility knife that can also be used for camping and hunting.
 This is not an ideal solution, as both John Bailey and Böker had to admit, because it is nearly not possible to repair dents that a thrown knife with a sharp thus thin blade can easily catch.
 (Not to speak from the injury potential such a tool has.)
 To make at least the tip more resistent, it has been cut our like a tanto knife.
 The blade has been shaped like a Kukri, slightly bend and front heavy.
 Thus the Name: Tanto and Kukri became Tan-Kri.

 Despite these issues, the Tan-Kri is a very good knife for the ambitious thrower which sticks especially well with John`s knife throwing technique.

 The Mini Bo-Kri throwing knife is the little cousin of the Tan-Kri.